 Save on average an astounding 41% on energy consumption ”

-Using 41% less electricity by washing at 30° sounds impressive, but as always with percentage figures, you need some perspective to be able to judge how useful they are.
+However, although using 41% less electricity by washing at 30° sounds impressive, as always with percentage figures, you need some perspective to be able to judge how useful they are.
 For example, 2p is 100% more than 1p, but 1 pence is hardly astounding.
 High percentage figures aren’t necessarily as significant as they can imply.